 Positive self‑talk involves replacing negative thoughts and self‑doubt with positive affirmations.
 Before your performance, identify any negative thoughts or fears that may be contributing to your anxiety.
 Counter those thoughts with positive statements about your abilities and past successes.
 Remind yourself of your talent, preparation, and dedication.
 Embracing positive self‑talk can boost your confidence and minimize anxiety.

 Engaging in a favorite hobby or activity prior to your performance can divert your attention away from anxious thoughts.
-Whether it's reading, drawing, playing a game, or engaging in a creative outlet, doing something you enjoy can help redirect your focus and alleviate anxiety.
+Whether it's reading, drawing, playing a game, or a creative outlet, doing something you enjoy can help redirect your focus and alleviate anxiety.
+Many find an adult coloring book especially relaxing, providing a tactile way to unwind.

 Surrounding yourself with supportive individuals who believe in your talent can have a significant impact on reducing performance anxiety.
 Seek out friends, family members, or mentors who can provide encouragement and reassurance.
 Share your anxieties with them and allow their positive energy to boost your confidence.

 Practicing mindfulness and meditation techniques can help you stay present in the moment and alleviate anxiety.
-Take a few minutes to sit quietly, focus on your breath, and observe your thoughts without judgment.
+Sit quietly, focus on your breath, and observe your thoughts without judgment.
+Using a comfortable meditation cushion can improve posture and make longer sessions more pleasant.
 Engaging in regular mindfulness and meditation practices leading up to your performance can train your mind to stay calm and focused.

 Reading more: